28 Best Things to do on Marco Island Florida

-Sweet Annie’s Ice Cream Parlor takes top prize for ice-cream on the Island.
-They are a family owned shop with a retro theme.
-Sweet Annies boasts 47 flavors to choose from to guarantees you’ll find something you love.
-They have both gluten-free and Dairy Free options inside making them the perfect stop for anyone with food allergies.
+Sweet Annie’s Ice Cream Parlor takes top prize for ice cream on the Island.
+They are a family-owned shop with a retro theme.
+Sweet Annies boasts 47 flavors to choose from to guarantee you’ll find something you love.
+They have both gluten-free and Dairy Free options inside, making them the perfect stop for anyone with food allergies.

 Take your Catch to a Restaurant

 After you’ve just spent a full day fishing on the waters, sometimes you don’t want to mess with filleting and cooking it.
 If you are staying in a hotel, it may not be an option.
 A few restaurants on Marco Island will take care of all that work for you.
 At Cocomo’s Grill, you can bring in your catch, they’ll fillet and cook it for you.
 At Crazy Flamingo, bring in the fillet, and they’ll cook it just the way you like.